kcrank1/linear-dose-responses/README.md

 3. Identify the inflection point, defined as the dose at which the second derivative is minimized.
-This point corresponds to the transition where the function begins to have linear behavior.
+This point corresponds to the transition where the function begins to be linear.

-4. Fit a linear regression to the portion of the curve to the left of the inflection point, capturing the linear region.
+4. Fit a linear regression to the portion of the curve to the left of the inflection point.

 5. Overlay the linear fit and its equation directly on the curve for visual reference.